Applies to the following strength(s): 18 mg/3 mL

 Liver Dose Adjustments

-When initiating liraglutide, consider reducing the dose of concomitantly administered insulin secretagogues to reduce the risk of hypoglycemia.
+Consider dose reduction of the insulin secretagogue to reduce the risk of hypoglycemia.

 Data not available